-A component of the California School Recognition Program (CSRP), the National Blue Ribbon Schools Program recognizes public and private elementary, middle, and high schools based on their overall academic excellence or their progress in closing achievement gaps among student subgroups.
+A component of the California Department of Education (CDE) California School Recognition Program (CSRP), the National Blue Ribbon Schools Program recognizes public and private elementary, middle, and high schools based on their overall academic excellence or their progress in closing achievement gaps among student subgroups.
 Originated by Secretary of Education Terrel H. Bell in 1982, the National Blue Ribbon Schools Program is an important part of the U.S. Department of Education (ED).
 The coveted National Blue Ribbon School award affirms the hard work of students, educators, families, and communities in creating safe and welcoming schools where students master challenging and engaging content.
 The National Blue Ribbon School flag gracing an entry or flying overhead is a widely recognized symbol of exemplary teaching and learning.

 Additional information about the National Blue Ribbon Schools Program can be found on the U.S. Department of Education National Blue Ribbon Schools Program website.

 In addition, schools nominated for the National Blue Ribbon Schools Award can nominate their school principal for the Terrel H. Bell Award during the final stages of the National Blue Ribbon Schools application process.
 Additional information about the Terrel H. Bell Award can be found on the U.S. Department of Education National Blue Ribbon Schools The Terrel H. Bell Award for Outstanding Leadership website.